 2 Connect to a nearby server

 Always start with a server that’s physically close to you.
 A short jump through the internet means less latency and typically higher throughput.
 If you’re on a local network, try a few nearby options to compare.
-Does nordvpn charge monthly your guide to billing subscriptions
+Which vpn is banned in india 2026

 3 Switch protocol to WireGuard or Lightway